Denver Judo offers classes in the martial art

 in local and national tournaments and to test

 |The Fundamentals of Judo Class is open to anyone

 13 years and older who would like to study

 the art of judo.
 Headed by 1st degree black

-belt Steeve Alvaro, the class focuses on learning
+belts Steeve Alvaro and Alyssa Zawack, the class focuses on learning

 the basic principals of judo including ukemi